 Day 3 — Birding at the Royal Mile of Budongo Forest Reserve and Top of the falls

-Extending to Budongo Forest’s Royal Mile should on no account be missed for any birding trip to Murchison Falls National Park!
-As you go out to spot the birds here, from your checklist, you might tick off the: Brown-eared Woodpecker, African dwarf and Chocolate-backed Kingfisher, White-spotted Flufftail, Chest-capped Flycatcher, Yellow and Grey Longbills, Scaly-breasted Illadopsis, Olive-bellied Crombec, Dusky Long-tailed Cuckoo, Crowned Eagle, Blue-breasted Kingfisher, Forest Flycatcher, Little Green Sunbird, Yellow-browed Camaroptera, Cabanis Bunting, Golden-crowned Woodpecker, Chestnut-crowned Eremomera, Brown-backed Scrub Robin, Narina Trogon, Green Sunbird, Narina Trogon, Black-headed Paradise Flycatcher, Grey Longbill, Yellow Longbill, Yellow-mantled Weaver, Crested Malimbe, Red-headed Bluebill, Western Black-headed Oriole, Red-tailed Ant-Thrush, Forest Robin, the elusive Lemon-billed Crombec and the Rufous Flycatcher Thrush and the Negrofinches.
+Extending to Budongo Forest Reserve should on no account be missed for any birding trip to Murchison Falls National Park!
+As you go out to spot the birds at the Budongo Forest Royal Mile, from your checklist, you might tick off the: Brown-eared Woodpecker, African dwarf and Chocolate-backed Kingfisher, White-spotted Flufftail, Chest-capped Flycatcher, Yellow and Grey Longbills, Scaly-breasted Illadopsis, Olive-bellied Crombec, Dusky Long-tailed Cuckoo, Crowned Eagle, Blue-breasted Kingfisher, Forest Flycatcher, Little Green Sunbird, Yellow-browed Camaroptera, Cabanis Bunting, Golden-crowned Woodpecker, Chestnut-crowned Eremomera, Brown-backed Scrub Robin, Narina Trogon, Green Sunbird, Narina Trogon, Black-headed Paradise Flycatcher, Grey Longbill, Yellow Longbill, Yellow-mantled Weaver, Crested Malimbe, Red-headed Bluebill, Western Black-headed Oriole, Red-tailed Ant-Thrush, Forest Robin, the elusive Lemon-billed Crombec and the Rufous Flycatcher Thrush and the Negrofinches.

 Return from the Royal Mile and drive to the Top of the Falls.
 Where as birding too, can take place here, the spellbinding waterfalls are a game changer.
 Murchison Falls are so majestic formed after when the Nile River forces itself through a tiny gorge that creates a dramatic scene of forward, backward and sideways movement of water before finally plunging 45metres down.
 From the top of Murchison Falls, cross the Nile River and check into your lodge at the North.